 For Semi-Variable Costs, part of the cost does not change for any reason, but part of the cost does change depending on the circumstances.
-A good example of a semivariable cost is payroll.
+A good example of a semi-variable cost is payroll.
 Labor costs for managers who are on salary stay the same no matter what the business volume is, but hourly labor wages go up when business volume goes up.
 So in the overall payroll, part of the costs stay the same, and part of the costs fluctuate with business.

 Benefits for employees need to be taken into account when making a budget.
-Some examples of benefits are: paid time off, health insurance (which might include vision or dental), retirement, disability, wellness programs, and tuition reimbursement.
+Some examples of benefits are: paid time off, insurance (which might include health dental), retirement, disability, vision or wellness and tuition programs, reimbursement.